multifacet/0sim/README.md

 - Ubuntu only supports up to 1023GB of RAM.
 If you use 1024, or any greater value, your VM will hang at boot time.

+## Branches

+- `master`: stable 0sim.
+- `markm_instrumented`: v5.1 with memory init, thp compaction, and reclamation/swap instrumented.
+- `markm_instrumented_v5.2.9`: `markm_instrumented` rebased onto `v5.2.9
+- `markm_instrument_ktask`: v5.1 with ktask patchset applied and instrumented.
+- `markm_eager_paging`: Swapnil's eager paging patches applied over v4.10-rc7

+- `dev`: cleaned-up version of `markm-ztier-old` with squashed commits and multicore TSC offsetting disabled.
+This is an experimental "next master".

+- `dev-rebased-2`: attempt to rebase `dev` onto v5.6-rc1, compiles and runs but...
+    - timing is wonky... not sure why
+    - the zswap module for zerosim is called `zerosim_swap`, so tooling will break
+- `markm-ztier-old`: various attempts at multicore TSC offsetting + debugging code, based off of `master` without squashing any commits.
+This contains the full commit history of 0sim.
+    - `master` currently is at commit `71c654feb17b`.
+- `markm_ssdswap2`: old branch before 0sim was complete with an alternate ssdswap implementation.